There is post secondary education assistance for:

 - Education allowance assistance is for one diploma and/or degree per level (stepped/concurrent programs excepted).
 Level II will include assistance for an additional degree program which has an undergraduate degree as a prerequisite.

-- The maximum number of months for education allowance available for level 1 and level 2 study is the official length of the program plus one academic semester (four months – called a buffer semester).
+- The maximum number of months for education allowance available for level 1 and level 2 study is the official length of the program plus one academic semester (four months).

 - The maximum number of months of education allowance for level 3 study (Master) is three years (36 months); for level 4 (Doctoral program) is five years (60 months).